Concordium/concordium.github.io/source/mainnet/net/web3-id/index.rst

 An issuer will typically consist of the following components.

 1. Some existing way of identifying users.
 2. A dApp that integrates with the wallet and allows the holder to request credential.
-An example dApp can be found (link).
+An example dApp is the `Concordia social media verifier on Testnet <https://concordia.testnet.concordium.com/>`_.
 3. A smart contract that manages the credential lifetime.
 When a verifiable credential is issued the metadata is stored in the contract, and the attributes and other secrets, the full verifiable credential, are returned to the dApp to be stored in the wallet.

 To ease the process of becoming an issuer, Concordium has created the `Concordium Web3 ID Issuer Front End <https://web3id-issuer-onboarding.mainnet.concordium.software/>`__ where you can quickly and easily become an issuer.